sesh/ready/README.md

 ## Checklist
 - Cookies should set the SameSite flag
 - Cookies should set the Secure flag
 - Cookies should set the HttpOnly flag
+- Swagger URLs should not return 200 (requires --fuzz)
 - HSTS Header should be included in response
 - HSTS Header should have a long max-age
 - HSTS Header should have includeSubdomains